Shenglanchen/shenglanchen.github.io/Projects.md

 Below are some of the research project reports I have made during my Master's year (2024-2026).

-Project 1 : AI-Generated vs. Human-Written Text Detection<p>
+Project 1 : AI-Generated vs. Human-Written Text Detection

 [Report of Programming Project](assets/PDFs/IdentificationdestexteshumainsetgeneresparlIA.pdf)

-Project 2 : UX Analysis and Redesign of the French Residence Permit (Titre de Séjour) Application Process<p>
+Project 2 : UX Analysis and Redesign of the French Residence Permit (Titre de Séjour) Application Process

 [Report of UX research Project](assets/PDFs/DossierUX.pdf)

-Project 3 : Literature Review of Motor Learning in the Age of AI<p>
+Project 3 : Literature Review of Motor Learning in the Age of AI

 [Report of literature Review](assets/PDFs/MotorLearningintheAgeofAI.pdf)

-Project 4 : Research of neuroeconimic by using eye-tracker: anxiety and food decision (at the [Institut des Sciences Cognitives](https://www.isc.cnrs.fr/))<p>
+Project 4 : Research of neuroeconimic by using eye-tracker: anxiety and food decision (at the [Institut des Sciences Cognitives](https://www.isc.cnrs.fr/))

 [Research Paper of M1](assets/PDFs/MemoirederechercheM1.pdf)